danielaespallardo-prog/FINAL-WS101-PROJECT/README.md

 Simply open [Lovable](https://lovable.dev/projects/eb5b4d0a-07bb-4406-b70f-86f874ccf8e2) and click on Share -> Publish.

+## Local demo features

+- Product persistence: products you add via the **Add Product** modal are saved to browser localStorage under the key `artisan-saved-products`.
+To test:
+  1. Sign in as an **Artisan** (select role -> enter any email/password).
+  2. Open **Add Product**, fill fields and optionally upload an image.
+  3. Submit and then reload the page — your product will remain available in the product lists.

+Note: This is a demo persistence strategy (localStorage) to help review functionality without a backend.
+In production, save products via a server-side API.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!